mirage/mirage-www/tmpl/blog/releasing-mirage.md

 such as ICFP/CUFP and get early feedback.

 As development continued though, we started to understand what it is we were
-building: a *[library operating system](http://anil.recoil.org/papers/2013-asplos-mirage.pdf)*.
+building: a ["library operating system"](http://anil.recoil.org/papers/2013-asplos-mirage.pdf).
 As the number of libraries grew, putting everything into one repository just wasn't scaling, and it made it hard to work with third-party code.
 We spent some time developing tools to make Mirage fit into the broader OCaml ecosystem.